novaguinea/findor/README.md

 5. Run findor project by run this command in CLI/terminal `go run main.go`

-6. Open your favorite web browser and access `localhost:8080/` if it run successfully your browser will showing "hehe helo"
+6. Open your favorite web browser and access `localhost:8080/` if it run successfully your browser will showing "hehe hello"

 ## API Specification